JCAndKSolutions/android-unit-test/README.md

 Integrating with Android Studio
 -------------------------------
 There is currently no way to automatically integrate with Android Studio.
-There are two hacks however:
+There are two hacks however that will make Android Studio recognize the source paths, dependencies and the second one will also allow to use the JUnit integrated tests (Keep in mind that the integrated JUnit tests are not the same tests executed by gradle so results may vary):

 **Scripted**: